Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 ## Transferring Touch Event

 Complication can provide additional action for touching when the complication is touched.
 To trigger the complication touch action, watchface must transfer the touch event to complication provider when the complication is touched.

-There are following event types:
+The following are event types:

 | Event type | Description |
 |------------|-------------|